Become a Texas Notary

 Can a non-resident of Texas apply for a commission as a notary public?

 Yes.
-A non-resident applicant can apply to become a notary in Texas if they meet all the following requirements:
+A non-resident applicant can apply to become a notary in Texas if they:

-- Satisfies the same qualifications as Texas residents, setting aside the residency requirements.
+2. Satisfies the same qualifications as a Texas resident, setting aside the residency requirements.

 Click here to download the Application for Appointment as Texas Notary Public by Escrow Officer Residing in Adjacent State (Form 2301-E).